2011 England riots: Arrests and charges

 By 15 August 2011 around 3,100 people had been arrested, of whom over 1,100 had appeared in court.
 On 25 August the BBC reported that more than 2,000 people had been arrested in connection with the disorder in London.

 Justice system

+Prosecutions

+Director of Public Prosecutions and Head of the Crown Prosecution Service Keir Starmer said that he thought that speedy prosecutions were more effective as a deterrent than long sentences.
+Some lawyers involved in the prosecutions criticised what they referred to as "chaos".

 Sentencing guidelines

 It was reported in mid-August that some courts were advised by senior justice clerks to deal harshly with offences committed during the disturbances.
 The advice was said to tell the courts that they could ignore existing sentencing guidelines and hand down heavy sentences.
 David Cameron defended the courts for handing out tough sentences, while some Liberal Democrat MPs and civil rights groups criticised some sentences being handed down.
 Groups of lawyers complained that Crown Prosecutors were opposing bail in more cases than usual.
 Empirical evidence suggests tougher sentencing reduced riot-related offences, but that non-riot offences increased.